Cauliflower1988/cafe-si/README.md

 Café Sample Application - Pure SI Implementation
 ================================================

+This branch adds a router to handle Food Items in the XML Order

 See the parent-level **README.md** for more details, but the flow of the implementation should follow this diagram: